-The mid-term home assignment is an open-book, open-notes, individually-completed assignment that will be available on Canvas on Monday, October 30, 6:00 pm and must be completed by Tuesday, November 7, 6:00 pm.
-Please submit the assignment on Canvas.
-Please note that you may have access to course materials while working on the assignment as some questions may utilize this material.
-Late assignments will have points deducted.
-Do not discuss the contents of the assignment with any current or former students once it has been activated until after the assignment due date.
+The mid-term home assignment is an open-book, open-notes, individually-completed assignment.
+You may have access to course materials while working on the assignment as some questions may utilize this material.
+Late submissions will have points deducted.
+Do not discuss the contents of the assignment with any current or former students once it has been activated until after the assignment due date, which will be noted on Canvas.
 Doing so would be a violation of the Tuck Academic Honor Code.